cncf/gitvote/README.md

 #   weeks   | week   | w
 #
 duration: 5m

+# Pass threshold (required)
+# Percentage of votes in favor required to pass the vote
+pass_threshold: 50

+# Allowed voters (optional)
+# List of GitHub usernames of the users who have binding votes
+#
+# If the list is empty, all repository collaborators will be allowed to vote.
+# For organization-owned repositories, the list of collaborators includes
+# outside collaborators, organization members that are direct collaborators,
+# organization members with access through team memberships, organization
+# members with access through default organization permissions, and
+# organization owners.
+#
+# allowed_voters:
+#   - cynthia-sg
+#   - tegioz
+#
+allowed_voters: []
 ```

-Once a vote is created, the configuration it will use during its lifetime will be the one present at the vote creation moment.
-This means that if we create a vote that lasts a week and, during that week another user is added to the list of authorized voters, they won't be able to participate in the vote already in progress.
-The same applies for changes in pass threshold, duration, etc.
+*Once a vote is created, the configuration it will use during its lifetime will be the one present at the vote creation moment.*

 ### Creating votes